BenJarrett/Ultimate-Team/readme.md

 - When the user opens a pack, the cards assigned to the pack are now added to their collection
 - User can see how many cards they have for each team
 - When user clicks on a team, they can view the cards they have collected of that team
-- When a User clicks on a player's card, they will see their updated information and stats from a combination of external API and my API.
+- When a User clicks on a player's card, they will see their updated real-time information and stats from a combination of external API and my API.
 <hr />

 ### Front End Technoligies